 A reverse mortgage is expensive.
 You can expect the lender to take a chunk of your money in fees, maybe up to 10% or more.
 The lender will also be the one to get your home after you pass away, so you cannot expect to pass it on to your heirs if you take a reverse mortgage.
 The reverse mortgage loan will need to be paid off in order for a family member to keep the home.

 This can cause some folks to want to sell their home after getting a reverse mortgage.
-Make sure you have a thorough understanding of what you are signing up for when getting a reverse mortgage loan.
-Lots of home owners going this route have found themselves in a place they did not understand completely.
+Ensure you have a thorough understanding of what you are signing up for when getting a reverse mortgage loan.
+Lots of homeowners going this route have found themselves in a place they did not understand completely.

 Home Equity Loan

-The third option for tapping your homes value is a home equity loan.
-A home equity loan is probably one of the most commonly used mortgages for home owners.
+The third option for tapping the value of your home is a home equity loan.
+A home equity loan is probably one of the most commonly used mortgages for homeowners.
 Quite simply home equity loan allows a borrower to use the equity in their home as collateral.
 It is a type of lien against the house.
-Lots of home owners use these types of loans for any number or reasons whether it is to make improvements to the home, pay for other bills, a college education for children, or even buying a car.

 Choosing What Is Best For You

-Every person’s situation is different, which is why it is so important to educate yourself on your options for getting equity out of your home.
-What works for your friend, neighbor or family member might not be right for you.
+Every person’s situation is different, so it is so important to educate yourself on your options for getting equity out of your home.
+What works for your friend, neighbor, or family member might not be right for you.
 Consider your options carefully, and do what is best for your specific circumstances.
 How to get the equity out of your home is something you should think through carefully.

 More Helpful Mortgage & Real Estate Related Articles